puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 > Note that Puppet **will not** work with **threaded** Rack servers like Puma.
 Puppet's code isn't thread-safe, and it expects to be isolated in a single process.

 If you don't have any particular preference, you should start with [Passenger][] and Apache, since it's the most familiar and most thoroughly tested stack in the Puppet community.
-Some OSes have packages that set Passenger up automatically, and we have [a detailed guide to configuring it for Puppet.][passenger_guide]
+We have [a detailed guide to configuring Passenger for Puppet.][passenger_guide] Additionally, some OSes have packages that automatically configure a puppet master with Passenger.

 The Unicorn + Nginx stack is also fairly popular, but it has more pieces that you'll need to assemble and configure.